AECP-ETHZ/FARMIND/README.md

 1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
 2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi
 3. Download the apache command line interface (cli) tool used for reading the input parameters: http://commons.apache.org/proper/commons-cli/

+### Eclipse Development Environment
+The code is developed and debugged using eclipse 4.7 or greater using JUnit5 for unit testing.

+1. Clone the github repository to your computer

+2. After opening eclipse, right click on the command window (left side) and select "Import"

+3. Under "General" select "Projects from folders or archives" and select the git repository.

+4. Install libraries in eclipse from the \lib folder and compile.

 ### Troubleshooting Guide
 1. Issue related to graph library: